neurobionics/Cam-Design-Tool-MBLUE-PEA/README.md

 </p>

 # Design Stage 1: Stiffness Profile Generation
-a software tool that facilitates the design of lightweight torsion springs

 Before choosing a spring or designing a cam surface, we must determine what torque-angle relationship to render.
 This consists of the following steps: